tigeryash/tigeryash/README.md

 - 👋 Hi, I’m @tigeryash
 - 👀 I’m interested in learning about web development.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Nextjs
-- 💞️ I’m looking to collaborate on anything related to beginner level JavaScript or web dev Languages.
+- 💞️ I’m looking to collaborate on anything related to Reactjs or web dev
+Languages.

-- 📫 How to reach me on discord tigeryash#9118
+- 📫 How to reach me on discord tigeryash

 <!---
 tigeryash/tigeryash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.